Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/40 - Data link layer services.md

 - **Code Division Multiple Access (CDMA)**: Devices transmit simultaneously over the same channel using unique codes.

-> Think of TDMA like everyone taking turns to talk, FDMA like assigning a separate room, and CDMA like everyone speaking at the same time but in different languages.
+>[!Note] Think of TDMA like everyone taking turns to talk, FDMA like assigning a separate room, and CDMA like everyone speaking at the same time but in different languages.

----

-### 2. **Random Access Protocols**
+#### **Random Access Protocols**

 Devices transmit whenever they have data — with a risk of collisions.
 If a collision occurs, they retry after a random time.